nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 ### Lineage

-The origin of every resource shown in the overview is therefore always traceable.
+The origin of every resource shown in the 360-overview is required to always be traceable.
 For each shown resource, the following **MUST** be available to the data user organisation:

 - **The data holder** — the care organisation the resource originates from.